jangler/oracles-randomizer/README.md

 **Q: When I run the randomizer, a command prompt window opens and closes without doing anything.
 What do I do?**

-Read the "usage" section of the readme (you can really ignore all the talk about the flags), and if you're still lost, either Google how to use the command prompt or ask a friend.
+A: Read the "usage" section of the readme (you can really ignore all the talk about the flags), and if you're still lost, either Google how to use the command prompt or ask a friend.
 Replace command prompt with Unix shell if you're on macOS.